deankoch/pkern/vignettes/pkern_vignette.md

     ## [1] 0.0458974

-The reason for handling the nugget separately like this is that our covariance components are spatially separable only when the nugget effect is zero.
-Separability allows the use of Kronecker products and various other computational shortcuts, so we omit the nugget effect until it is needed (eg. by functions like `pkern_cmean` and `pkern_LL`)
+The reason for handling the nugget separately like this is that our full covariance matrix is spatially separable only when the nugget effect is zero.
+Separability allows the use of Kronecker products and various other computational shortcuts, so we omit the nugget effect until it is needed - eg. by adding it diagonalization of `V` in functions like `pkern_cmean` and `pkern_LL` (see Gilboa et al., 2015, for more on this)

 For more details on the objects in `pc`, see `?pkern_precompute`